-Can I use custom scripts with reports in our Oracle Service Cloud application?
+Can I use custom scripts with reports in our Oracle B2C Service application?

 Custom Scripts in Analytics

-When creating custom reports in Oracle Service Cloud, there are numerous features included to allow users the ability to customize and configure custom reports.
-Most users will be able to define and create reports using the features within the Oracle Service Cloud application itself.
+When creating custom reports in Oracle B2C Service, there are numerous features included to allow users the ability to customize and configure custom reports.
+Most users will be able to define and create reports using the features within the Oracle B2C Service application itself.

 The custom scripts feature allows you to define a specific PHP script that is run when the report is generated.
 This allows you to further act on, manipulate, and format the data in your report -- even beyond the standard features available.
 For example, custom scripts can be used to convert a row of data into a table, remove unwanted data, or create a link to another page.
 Analytics custom script functionality is not intended, and should not be used for any other purpose, such as for running PHP scripts on a report schedule (instead of using a custom CRON configuration) or for making public API requests.